lyuwenhan/minecraft-java-edition-mods/best-armor/README.md

 - No server installation is required for the mod itself to load
 - Server authority still controls inventory and combat behavior
 - Servers may validate, alter, reject, or remove generated item stacks
-- Unsupported enchantment combinations may not behave consistently on every server
+- Unsupported enchantment combinations may behave inconsistently across servers
 - Custom attributes and data components may be rejected by server-side validation
 - The Void Sword and administrator equipment can severely disrupt normal gameplay
 - Use these items only in private worlds or on servers where administrator equipment is explicitly allowed